Star Trek Voyager (VOY) Season 1

 The story is not entirely credible, but it is definitely the most intensive character study of the whole first season.
 B'Elanna gets split into two people by a Vidiian Frankenstein.
 Actually, neither her Klingon nor her human incarnation, but Frankenstein himself is the monster here.
 It is not only his horrible Vidiian appearance, but also his attempts to develop feelings and prove them which he has in common with the monster, the culmination being the use of the ill-fated Durst's face to "please" B'Elanna.

-Actually, it is disturbing to see that only the Klingon B'Elanna is valuable, while the human version is regarded as trash.
+Actually, it is disturbing to see that in his eyes only the Klingon B'Elanna is valuable, while the human version is regarded as trash.
 Besides her usefulness for the experiments the Klingon woman has all the strength and the courage the human woman is lacking.
 I felt like hugging and comforting the latter B'Elanna, while I would prefer a more self-confident person like the Klingon version.
 In other words, only both of them combined yield the complete person, the best B'Elanna.
 It is the same problem as with the "bad" and "good" Kirk in TOS: "The Enemy Within", maybe a bit more plausible in the Voyager episode, since it is attributed to different DNA sequences this time.
 Anyway, there is no reason to assume that one version is better than the other, there is nothing like judging the value of a person at all, and this is impressively demonstrated when the two B'Elannas discuss how to escape from their prison and how to deal with each other.
 It is a excellent episode for B'Elanna.

 On a side note, besides the Vidiian method to extract organs without surgery, the genatron, which is supposed to convert matter to energy, is another hint that they should have transporter technology just as well.